iotaledger/one-click-tangle/hornet-private-net/README_AWS.md

 8. Please note that the Private Tangle related config files are located at `one-click-tangle/hornet-private-net/config/`.
 The Tangle DB files are located at `db/private-tangle`.

-More details on what happens under the hood can be found [here](https://docs.iota.org/docs/hornet/1.1/tutorials/one-click-private-tangle).

 # Sanity Checks